vickygr89/news-documentation/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

          string
    Description
          Define the sorting of displayed news records.
-         The chapter “Extend news > Extend flexforms” shows how the select box can be extended.
-TODO add link
+         The chapter ":ref:`Extend news > Extend flexforms <extendClasses>`" shows how the select box can be extended.

+.. _tsOrderDirection:
 orderDirection
 """"""""""""""
 .. container:: table-row